airfocusio/airfocus-automation/README.md

 ## Getting started

-* Log into your airfocus account and create an API key.
+* Log into your airfocus account and create an API key in your account settings (API keys are only available in higher tier plans).
 * Create a fresh automation handler from this template by running:
     ```bash
     npx airfocus-automation -n my-airfocus-automation